gustycooper/gustycooper.github.io/labs/labs_lab06_03.md

 String zacsFriends = zachary.getFriends() // “”
 ```

-Create a MyIntegersTester class to demonstrate that your MyIntegers class is correct.
+Create a PersonTester class to demonstrate that your Person class is correct.